midlantica/LovelyBunchOfCoconuts/content/quotes/i-own-that-i-am-not-a-friend-to-a-very-energetic-government.md

 ---
-title: "I own that I am not a friend to a very energetic government"
+title: 'I own that I am not a friend to a very energetic government'
 ---

 ## "I own that I am not a friend to a very energetic government.
 It is always oppressive."